 If the way of salvation can be summed up in one phrase the definitive answer would be "Do the will of the Father" as it is shown in scripture.
 Obedience to Yahuwah is the whole duty of man and the foundation of our relationship with Him.
 Yahushua was obedient to the death, and He told us to be like Him.
 He said that He did the will of His Father.
 Not every now and then, or just when He felt like it, or when it was in accordance with what He believed, but ALL the time, in everything and every way.
 He spoke ONLY what He heard from the Father.
 Nothing more, nothing less.
 He said that He fed on every word that proceeded out of the mouth of Yahuwah.

 We know that the will of the Father is to do ALL of the things listed in the questions above, and to do them in the correct sequence.
 You won't call on the name of Yahushua, for instance, if you don't know who He is.
 Neither would you be immersed without calling on His name.
-All of these things are in the Scripture, iterated by the Mashiach, reiterated by the Apostles after the day of Pentecost (the Official Grand Opening of His Assembly) to those who would be saved (Acts 2:37-38), and then reinforced by all of the letters (epistles) to those who had already obeyed and were in the body the Mashiach (Rhomaios through Revelation).
+All of these things are in the Scripture, iterated by the Anointed, reiterated by the Delegates after the day of Pentecost (the Official Grand Opening of His Assembly) to those who would be saved (Acts 2:37-38), and then reinforced by all of the letters (epistles) to those who had already obeyed and were in the body the Anointed (Rhomaios through Revelation).
 Yahuwah is not the author of confusion, so search His word to ensure that you are not believing or spreading confusion about His word.

 Ecclesiastes 12:13 Let us hear the conclusion of the whole matter.
 Fear Elohiym, and keep his commandments for this is the whole duty of man.